-The India Health Fund (IHF), a collaborative initiative led by the Tata Trusts, endeavours to leverage the power of collective impact to eradicate tuberculosis (TB) by 2025 and malaria by 2030 from India.
+The India Health Fund (IHF), a collaborative initiative led by the Tata Trusts, endeavours to leverage the power of collective impact to eliminate tuberculosis (TB) by 2025 and malaria by 2030 from India.

 The Tata Trusts partners Indian philanthropists and international and local donor agencies to support innovations and technologies designed to combat TB and malaria.
 IHF supplements and augments Government of India's (GoI) efforts to fight the epidemics.

 IHF incorporated as Confluence for Health Action and Transformation Foundation, is a section 8 company registered under the Companies Act 2013.
 It is seeded by Tata Trusts with strategic support from the Global Fund.

 TB and malaria, together, account for over 4.2 lakh deaths annually in India alone.
 With over 8.5 million TB patients, the country accounts for 25 percent of the global TB burden.
 In 2016, a staggering 1.9 million TB cases were reported including 0.8 million new infectious cases.
 The economic cost of TB to the Indian economy has been pegged at US$3 billion (over Rs13,000 crore) annually.

 Malaria results in high morbidity, mortality and economic loss each year.
 About 95 percent of India's population resides in malaria-endemic areas. ~1.12 million malaria cases were reported in India in 2016, according to the National Vector Borne Disease Control Program.
 The socio-economic burden due to malaria is pegged at around $1.94 billion (Rs11,640 crore) annually.